 PRIM Caliber 105

 The PRIM caliber 105 is a mechanical movement with automatic winding.
 It has a diameter of 25.6 mm and a height of 6.3 mm.
-The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 24 bearing jewels.
+The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 24 jewels.
 The power reserve is at least 48 hours.
-The time is displayed by three hands – hour, minute and off-center second.
+The time is displayed by three hands – hour, minute and off-center seconds.
 The caliber does not have a date display function.
 The movement is decorated in gold-plated or rhodium-plated versions and is equipped with an Incabloc shock absorber.

 PRIM Caliber 98.01